spdk/spdk/test/nvme/perf/README.md

 #### --cpu-allowed

 Specifies the CPU cores that will be used by fio to execute the performance test cases.
-When spdk driver is chosen, Nthe script attempts to assign NVMe devices to CPU cores on the same NUMA node.
+When spdk driver is chosen, the script attempts to assign NVMe devices to CPU cores on the same NUMA node.
 The script will try to align each core with devices matching core's NUMA first but if the is no devices left within the CPU core NUMA then it will use devices from the other NUMA node.
 It is important to choose cores that will ensure best NUMA node alignment.
 For example:
 On System with 8 devices on NUMA node 0 and 8 devices on NUMA node 1, cores 0-27 on numa node 0 and 28-55 on numa node 1, if test is set to use 16 disk and four cores then "--cpu-allowed=1,2,28,29" can be used resulting with 4 devices with node0 per core 1 and 2 and 4 devices with node1 per core 28 and 29.
 If 10 cores